The Judas Kiss by playwright David Hare

 Alumni from the tiny Old Fitz stage include Tim Minchin, Kate Mulvany, Mark Priestley, Toby Schmitz, Ewen Leslie, Brendan Cowell, Blazey Best, Christopher Stollery, Travis Cotton, Ella Scott Lynch, Patrick Brammell and Leon Ford.

-The intensely intimate nature of the venue allows for fearless programming and production, which led to The Old Fitz establishing itself as a quality ensemble theatre.
+The fact that the confines of the Old Fitzroy are very conducive to conjure an intimate environment eventually led to The Old Fitz establishing itself as a quality ensemble theatre.

 Enter David Hare’s Judas Kiss:

 In the spring of 1895, the dauntlessly, impeccably stylish poet, playwright and bon vivant Oscar Wilde was at the peak of his witty existence.
-One of his Masterpieces The Importance of Being Ernest had become a hit in the West End, making him the toast of London.
-Yet by summer he was serving two years in prison for gross indecency.
+The Importance of Being Ernest was a hit in the West End, making him the popular across London.
+But he was serving two years in prison for gross indecency by summer.

 Josh Quong Tart manages to portray Wilde’s inner upheavals and giving depth to great emotions that could easily run danger of border lining worn out clichés.